 Author: Barbara Maranzani

-As we mark the 150th anniversary of the battle, here are eight things you may not know about Fredericksburg.
+As we commemorate the 45th anniversary of his death, here are 10 things you may not know about RFK.

 One hundred and fifty years after one her most daring achievements and 100 years after her death, find out some surprising facts about Harriet Tubman.